QL2111/R_Gradient_Descent_Multinomial/README.md

 <h2 id="authors-and-license">⚖️ Authors and License</h2>

-This project was developed by AWA KARAMOKO, TAHINARISOA DANIELLA RAKOTONDRATSIMBA, QUENTIN LIM as part of the Master 2 SISE program (2024-2025) at Lyon 2 Université Lumière.
+This project was developed by AWA KARAMOKO, TAHINARISOA DANIELLA RAKOTONDRATSIMBA et QUENTIN LIM as part of the Master 2 SISE program (2024-2025) at Lyon 2 Université Lumière.
 Distributed under the MIT License.

 <h2 id="contributing-and-support">🤝 Contributing and Support</h2>